smaurice101/tss_readthedocs/docs/source/kube.rst

             containers:
             - name: privategpt
               image: --kubeprivategpt-- # IF you DO NOT have NVIDIA GPU use: maadsdocker/tml-privategpt-no-gpu-amd64
+              imagePullPolicy: IfNotPresent  # You can also use Always, Never
               env:
               - name: NVIDIA_VISIBLE_DEVICES
                 value: all